josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 With a typical Jamstack site, dynamic things such as search forms—any type of form, really—can be problematic, as you don't typically have a database to query (though you could).
 Typically, when using a static site generator, the best you could do would be to pre-generate category or tag pages, or try to filter content client-side.
 But either of those approaches still fall short of a genuine search experience.

+Keeping my WordPress site live means that I can have the best of both worlds in this regard; I can pre-generate all my content, and I can also allow custom on-the-fly searches that’ll be backed by the WordPress API.

-<Highlight>Keeping my WordPress site live means that I can have the best of both worlds in this regard; I can pre-generate all my content, and I can also allow custom on-the-fly searches that’ll be backed by the WordPress API.</Highlight>
+<Callout class="former-highlight">Keeping my WordPress site live means that I can have the best of both worlds in this regard; I can pre-generate all my content, and I can also allow custom on-the-fly searches that’ll be backed by the WordPress API.</Callout>

 In addition, I don't need to worry about porting my WordPress site's RSS feed; I can just point the `/feed` URL back to the original WordPress site and keep using the same one I always have.